billwheatley/developer-efficiency-blog/README.md

 #### A Dev (or Draft) environment

 Having multiple environments is a common software development practice that carries over here.
 I can go through an iterative process of radically remake this blog without effecting production until I am ready.
 This is due to the highly portable and replicable nature that this stack gives me.
 WordPress is hard to replicate across running instances.
-This pushing you to work in a single environment where you have to make changes as your users are using it.
+This pushes you to work in a single environment where you have to make changes as your users are using it.

 ## Contacting Bill Wheatley